EconomyLens.com

 “These men on the ship hail from particular sub-clans, which differs from the (Puntland) president’s sub-clan.
 So if we strike and some of them are harmed, then it could lead to revenge killings between locals,” said the official.
 “That’s why negotiations are best to diffuse this kind of situation, but it also plays into the hands of the pirates,” he added.

 The Puntland government has yet to release a statement on the hijackings.
-For locals, renewed piracy can cause long-term problems, said analyst Jethro Norman, of the Danish Institute for International Studies.
+For locals, renewed piracy can cause long-term problems, said analyst Jethro Norman of the Danish Institute for International Studies.
 “Some households may see short-term cash.
 But the wider effect is higher prices for imported food and especially fuel, suppressed legitimate fishing, and potentially heavier external naval patrols that complicate ordinary maritime life,” he told AFP.

-He said the international community needed to do more to prevent foreign trawlers operating illegally in the region, aggravating locals.
+He said the international community needed to do more to prevent foreign trawlers from operating illegally in the region, aggravating locals.
 “Puntland has raised the alarm about illegal foreign fishing for years,” he said.
 “Unless the international community directly resources the Puntland institutions that police this coastline, neither the immediate threat nor the political economy sustaining it gets resolved.”

 © 2024 AFP